rynocav226/wedding-website/frontend/README.md

 > add event keys to children modal - DONE
 > add event keys on code modal - DONE
 > responsive tests the modals - DONE
-> have number pad open on mobile
+> have number pad open on mobile - DONE
 > do responsive test with max people (5) - DONE
-> center stuff on xs screen size
+> center stuff on xs screen size - DONE

 Song Requests
 > ensure invitation code has been entered before submitting